Kiddieville (Amusement Park), Niles, Illinois (c.1950 – c.1966)

-Long ago, the property at the very north end of what is now Golf Mill shopping center was owned by farmers John and Anna Schwinge (pronounced 'swing').
-He owned the 80 acres bounded by Greenwood on the west, Golf road on the north, the Bruhn farm on the south (approximately where Emerson Street is now) and crossed over Milwaukee Avenue.
+Long ago, the property at the very north end of what is now the Golf Mill Shopping Center in Niles, Illinois (Incorporated 1899), was land owned by farmers John and Anna Schwinge (pronounced 'swing').
+He owned 80 acres bounded by today's Greenwood Avenue on the west, Golf Road on the north, the Bruhn farm on the south (approximately where Emerson Street is now), and crossed over Milwaukee Avenue.

-The business began to flourish as G.I.s came home from the war and started families.
-They added a merry-go-round, a boat ride, a Ferris wheel, a small car ride, a tilt-a-whirl ride, airplane ride, fire truck ride, rocket ride, and finally added the miniature roller coaster.
-The name was then changed to “Kiddieville” soon after.
+The business began to flourish as soldiers returned home from WWII and started families.
+Schwinge added a merry-go-round, a boat ride, a Ferris wheel, a small car ride, a tilt-a-whirl ride, airplane ride, fire truck ride, rocket ride, and finally added the miniature roller coaster.

-Many of the local children and adults were employed at Kiddieville.
-The miniature railroad was expanded with more train cars and a longer track, which by then, had encompassed the entire ten acre park.
+Many of the locals, kids, and adults, were employed at Kiddieville.
+The miniature railroad was expanded with more train cars and a longer track, which then encompassed the entire ten-acre park perimeter.

-There were plenty of jobs to be had there, from selling tickets, walking the ponies, operating a ride, or working in the concession stand.
-Some of the rides were rickety and unsafe, and Herby was sued a few times by riders claiming injuries.
+There were plenty of jobs to be had, from selling tickets, walking the ponies, operating a ride, or working in the concession stand.
+Unfortunately, some rides were rickety and unsafe, and the park was sued a few times by riders claiming injuries.